-What to consider when buying period underwear in Australia
+What to consider when buying period underwear

-Style: Most brands cater for a variety of body shapes and needs – including period underwear for pregnancy, swimming, leakage and perspiration as well as seamfree and sensual styles.
+Go for styles that suit your lifestyle.
+Most brands cater for a variety of body shapes and needs – including period underwear for pregnancy, swimming, leakage and perspiration as well as seamfree and sensual styles.

-The best period underwear Australia
+8 best period undies in Australia

 Made super-slim, yet highly absorbent, Modibodi period-proof underwear is a clear favourite among mums in our groups.
 The period and pee-friendly underwear can hold up to 20ml or 4 tampons worth, yet is just 3mm thick.

-The new kid on the block, Bonds period undies have layers of leak-proof protection, are anti-odour and are easy to wash.
+The new kid on the block, Bonds period panties have layers of leak-proof protection, are anti-odour and are easy to wash.
 The moderate day undies can hold up to three tampons’ worth and are made from sustainably grown organic cotton.

 4. Love Luna